ScarbroughPeter/Coding-Examples/README.md

 'Coding Example - ML in Python.ipynb/.py/.html'
 Similar to the above example but worked through instead using Python with just a random forest model.
 Alternate file formats are provided for ease-of-use options: python script, jupyter notebook, or html output.

-`Coding Example - Linear Reg, Lasso, Pipelines.ipynb` Example of linear regression in Python using Boston housing data.
+'Coding Example - Linear Reg, Lasso, Pipelines.ipynb' Example of linear regression in Python using Boston housing data.
 Using lasso and ridge regression and the construction of a pipeline to automate standardization, hyperparameter tuning, and model selection between the candidate models.

 'Coding Example - Database, SQL.r'